-- 1. The EMP Biennial Implementation Plan progress updates will be captured in a Biennial Implementation Plan Report. - 2.
-The timeline/deadline for the submission of the initial Biennial Implementation Plan Reports will be in May 2022 and May 2023, as aligned with the program review cycle. - 3.
-Biennial Implementation Plan Reports will be reviewed by the Planning Committee and submitted to the President and/or SGC. - 4.
-Biennial Implementation Plan Reports will be published and posted on the website.
+- 1. Will capture progress updates from the Biennial Implementation Plan; - 2.
+Will have a submission deadline of May 2022 and May 2023, as aligned with the program review cycle; - 3.
+Will be reviewed by the Planning Committee and submitted to the President and/or Shared Governance Council (SGC); and - 4.
+Will be published and posted on the LMC website.